The gist: Stiffer penalties to curb SIM card misuse, GST law amended

-SINGAPORE - Stronger action will be taken against those who enable the misuse of local SIM cards for criminal activity, while claiming ignorance will no longer be a valid defence after the Law Enforcement and Other Matters Bill was passed on April 2.
+SINGAPORE - Stronger action will be taken against those who enable the misuse of local SIM cards for criminal activity, and claiming ignorance will no longer be a valid defence, after the Law Enforcement and Other Matters Bill was passed on April 2.

-Amendments to Singapore’s GST law were also passed in Parliament, after the Government discovered mistakes in GST collection in November 2023.
+Amendments to Singapore’s GST law were also passed in Parliament, after the Government discovered mistakes in goods and services tax (GST) collection in November 2023.

 Here are key takeaways: